Connect with others who understand.

 Still others find that HS develops on their breasts later, after appearing elsewhere.
 “This spot so far is the worst and the first time I’ve had it under my breast,” shared one member.

-Symptoms of Hidradenitis Suppurativa on and Under the Breasts
+Symptoms of HS on and Under the Breasts

 Hidradenitis suppurativa can appear on and underneath the breasts.
 Some people find lesions here to be more painful than those in other areas of the body.
-(DermNet NZ)
+(CC BY-NC-ND 3.0 NZ/DermNet)

-• Stage 1 — Single or multiple lesions with minor scarring
+• Stage 1 — One or more lesions with minor scarring

-• Stage 2 — Single or multiple lesions with some tunneling and scarring
+• Stage 2 — One or more lesions with some tunneling and scarring

-• Stage 3 — Many lesions throughout the entire body with tunneling and scarring
+• Stage 3 — Multiple lesions across larger areas of the body, with widespread tunneling and scarring

 • Smoking